Undergraduate

 You can study psychology at UQ through the Bachelor of Arts (BA), Bachelor of Science (BSc) or Bachelor of Psychological Science (Honours) (BPsySc(Hons)).

 All three programs are accredited by the Australian Psychology Accreditation Council (APAC).
-In the BA and BSc the extended major in psychology is APAC accredited.
+However for those in the BA and BSc the extended major in psychology must be completed to meet the accreditation requirements.

 The School of Psychology's course offerings are designed to meet several goals: